bzamith/bzamith.github.io/SEconcepts.md

 *["Software Development Processes and Methodologies" Online Course; Praveen Mittal and Kevin Wendt (2019)](https://www.coursera.org/learn/software-processes/)*

+> Classes should have a small number of instance variables.
+Each of the methods of a class should manipulate one or more of those variables.
+In general the more variables a method manipulates the more cohesive that method is to its class.
+A class which each variable is used by each method is maximally cohesive.
+In general it is neither advisable nor possible to create such maximally cohesive classes; on the other hand, we would like cohesion to be high.
+When cohesion is high, it means that the methods and variables of the class are co-dependent and hang together as a logical whole.
+*Clean Code: A Handbook of Agile Software Craftsmanship; Robert C. Martin (2008)*

 <u>29.
 What are the types of Weak Cohesion?</u>
 > Coincidental cohesion, temporal cohesion, procedural cohesion and logical association.
 Coincidental cohesion is effectively the idea that parts of the module are together just because they are in the same file.
 Temporal cohesion means that the code is activated at the same time, but that's it.
 That's really the only connection.
 Procedural cohesion is similarly time based and not very strong cohesion.
 Just because one comes after the other doesn't really tie them together, not necessarily.
 What if the process flow changes?
 Again, that's not good.
 They don't necessarily need to be cohesive in that way.
 Logical association then is the idea that components which perform similar functions are grouped.
 We're getting less weak, but it's still not good enough.